 - Once a mediator has been selected and has reviewed the debtor(s) documents, a preliminary mediation meeting is scheduled;

 - If no agreement is reached, a final conference must be held within 30 days;

 - The time from the initial filing of the MMM request to final meeting must not exceed 150 days total;

 - If a mortgage modification is agreed, payments will be made through the Trustee;

 - Other real estate provisions, such as catching up on a mortgage in arrears, still apply, whether or not an agreement is reached.

 The streamlined process is a strong victory for homeowners, who have had their requests to modify delayed too long in the past.
 Now, the borrower will have a timely decision and can proceed with their bankruptcy accordingly.

 Bankruptcy is a complicated process for those not familiar with the rules and procedures.
 Attempting to “go it alone” is a path filled with risks.
-Meeting with one of the qualified bankruptcies at Vohwinkel and Associates for a consultation is a great way to determine eligibility, your rights and responsibilities involved and how the MMM program may benefit you and your Chapter 13.
+Meeting with one of the qualified Las Vegas bankruptcy attorneys at Vohwinkel Law for a consultation is a great way to determine eligibility, your rights and responsibilities involved and how the MMM program may benefit you and your Chapter 13.

 Call at 702-735-1500 or email at [email protected] to schedule an appointment for a consultation.